See It In Action

 You Need in the OR

-Perimeter’s OCT technology fits seamlessly into the workflow as an adjunct to specimen X-ray and pathology, and it’s portable so it can be easily moved into any OR.
+Perimeter’s OCT technology fits readily into the workflow as an adjunct to specimen X-ray and pathology, and it’s portable so it can be easily moved into any OR.

 Interacting with the software & scanning the specimen